genesiscommunitysuccess/docs/docs/04_web/index.md

 Welcome to our reference documentation on the web (front end) of your application.
 Here, you can find all the information you need to build a front end for your Genesis application.

+## Test links to be deleted
+Here's a reference to the [remap script](../operations/commands/server-commands/#remap-script) as well.

+If you get a blank page without any response, then this is probably because you don't have [NGINX configured](../operations/server-setup/config-management/#nginx-configuration).

+It is made up of [subtables](../database/fields-tables-views/tables/tables-advanced/#subtables).

+The fields, tables and views you define must be turned into [DAO](../getting-started/glossary/glossary/#dao)s (Database Access Objects).

+Further information can be found [here](https://www.jetbrains.com/help/idea/content-roots.html#configure-folders).

 ## Basics
 <Grid container>
     <Grid item xs={12} md={6} sx={{padding: '1%'}}>